guangzhaocs/bioinformatics-starter/README.md

-# Quickstart: Travel to Bioinformatics
+# Quickstart: Travel to Bioinformatics :blush:

 This blog introduces the Bioinformatics Software Installation, the srcipts of Bioinformatics processing, and so on.